CMCLorg/CMCLorg.github.io/call_for_papers.md

  If essentially identical papers are submitted to multiple conferences or workshops, this fact must be indicated at submission time.

- The submission deadline is 11:59PM Pacific Time on October 15, 2017.
+ The submission deadline is 11:59PM Pacific Time on September 3, 2017.

 ### Regular Workshop Papers